Skip to content

 One of the most important aspects of digital marketing is understanding search intent.
 Search intent is what a person is looking for when they use a search engine.

-There are three types of search intent: informational, commercial, and Transactional.
+There are three types of search intent: informational, commercial, and transactional.
 Each type of search intent has a different purpose.

 Informational